-- Successful learners who enjoy learning, understand how to learn, make good progress and achieve excellence.
+- Successful learners who enjoy learning, understand how to learn, make rapid progress and achieve excellence.

-- Confident individuals who are able to live safe, healthy and fulfilling lives.
+- Confident individuals who can live safe, healthy and fulfilling lives.

 - Responsible citizens who can make a positive contribution to society, with a global awareness.